-The occupations listed below are found in shale-related industries and have been identified as in-demand occupations through the Ohio Workforce Information Exchange - Job Forecast initiative as of July 2015.
+The occupations listed below have 2014 employment levels above 80 in the core shale-related industries and have been identified as in-demand occupations through the Ohio Workforce Information Exchange - Job Forecast initiative as of September 2015.
 This initiative works directly with employers with at least one Ohio location to identify employers' most in-demand occupations over the next one, three and five years.